 |Security and privacy||Does the app:

 What does the app do?

-This app allows the user to search and compare nutritional information on New Zealand food products.
-By scanning the barcode of a food label, the user gets easy-to-interpret nutritional information that is presented using a colour-coded, traffic-light system of red, amber, and green.
-They receive immediate suggestions for ‘healthier’ alternative foods or products.
+This app allows you to search and compare nutritional information on food products.
+By scanning the barcode of a food label, you get easy-to-interpret nutritional information presented using colour-coded, traffic light labels of red, amber and green.
+You get immediate suggestions for healthier alternative foods or products.

 The following references relate to articles about apps for weight loss.

 Dunford E, Trevena H, Goodsell C, et al. FoodSwitch: A mobile phone app to enable consumers to make healthier food choices and crowdsourcing of national food composition data JMIR Mhealth Uhealth.
 2014 Aug 21;2(3):e37.

 Coughlin SS, Whitehead M, Sheats JQ.
 Smartphone applications for promoting healthy diet and nutrition: a literature review Jacobs J Food Nutr.
 2015;2(3):021.

 Chen J, Cade JE, Allman-Farinelli M. The most popular smartphone apps for weight loss: a quality assessment JMIR Mhealth Uhealth.
 2015 Dec 16;3(4):e104. doi: 10.2196/mhealth.4334.